Home / Hobbies / Midjourney: How to Use Bot Commands, Settings, and Features

 A cartoon robot giving commands for Midjourney

-Midjourney is a fantastic AI art generator I’ve been using for almost half a year.
-Since the beginning, I have been extremely impressed.
+Midjourney is a fantastic AI art generator I’ve been using since August 2022.
+Since the beginning, I’ve been extremely impressed.
 While it didn’t quite stand up to DALL-E or some versions of Stable Diffusion, it was an open beta and you could use the images commercially if you wished to.
-But since then, they’ve come out with versions 3, 4, and more recently, version 5 of Midjourney, which has blown my socks off.
+But since then, they’ve come out with versions 3, 4, and more recently, version 5.1 of Midjourney, which has blown my socks off.

-In all honesty, I can’t wait for Midjourney’s version 4 (which you can see in the “/settings” denoted as “MJ4”) to be finished with its beta, as I have a lot of silly plans to use the added features in the future.
+In all honesty, I can’t wait for Midjourney’s version 6.0 (which will be in the “/settings” denoted as “Midjourney version 6.0”) to come out, as I have a lot of silly plans to use the added features in the future.

 Anyway, you’re likely here because you want to improve your Midjourney skills.
 Luckily, as we all know, it’s incredibly easy to use once you get it set up and running in Discord.
 Simply type in a basic text of what you want the AI art generator to create, wait up to a minute, and voila, you have a brand new piece of art that didn’t exist before.